 Parents already have the power to protect their children online.
 You can refuse smartphones.
-Deny social media.
-Set boundaries.
-No permission slip needed.
+Deny social media—set boundaries—no permission slip needed.

 But there's a problem.